IshantWankhede/DataViz/README.md

 # DataViz
-This contains some notebooks for data visualisation
+This contains some notebooks for data visualisation.

+1. Simple plotting of bar and charts.